 I am a PhD student in the Anton Pannekoek Institute at the University of Amsterdam, where I am part of the BinCosmos group, led by Selma E. de Mink.
-Presently, I am also a graduate student fellow in the Kavli Institute for Theoretical Physics in Santa Barbara.
+In November, I'll move to New York to work at the Center for Computational Astrophysics of the Flatiron Institute.

-In June 2015, I obtained my Master degree (find my thesis here) from the University of Pisa.
+In June 2015, I obtained my Master degree from the University of Pisa.
 In my thesis, I explored the effects of mass loss on the stellar evolution and structure, and the implications for the pre-supernova cores and therefore final fate of the stars.

 My choice of being an astrophysicist is motivated by the large variety of different physical phenomena that can be studied in an astrophysical context, and I want my work to be as tied as possible to observations.

-Selma E. de Mink, Ylva Götberg, Emmanouil (Manos) Zapartas, Eva Laplace, Silvia Toonen, Rob Farmer, Walter van Rossem, David Hendriks, Floor Broekgaarden
+Selma E. de Mink, Ylva Götberg, Emmanouil (Manos) Zapartas, Eva Laplace, Silvia Toonen, Rob Farmer, Athira Menon, Floor Broekgaarden, Javier Moran Fraile, Miron van de Kolk